HL7/crmi-ig/input/pages/artifact-repository-service.md

 The _release_ operation supports updating the status of an existing _draft_ artifact to _active_.
 The operation sets the _date_ element of the resource and pins versions of all direct and transitive references.
 Child artifacts (i.e. artifacts that _compose_ the existing artifact) are also Released, recursively.

 The following parameters SHOULD be supported for the operation:
+* **releaseVersion**: The version for the resulting active artifact.
+* **versionBehavior**: Whether or not the operation should override existing versions already set on the artifact and its descendants.
+* **latestFromTxServer**: Whether or not the repository should search the remote source when updating references.
 * Instance level:
     * **id**: The server-specific id of the artifact to be released.
 * Type level: